DestinyItemManager/DIM/docs/CONTRIBUTING.md

 Once you have cloned the repository or a fork of the repository to your local machine, in the root directory:

 * Run `yarn install`
+  * If `yarn` isn't installed, install it with `npm i -g yarn`.
+    * If you're using PowerShell on Windows, you may need to run `Set-ExecutionPolicy -Scope CurrentUser -ExecutionPolicy Unrestricted` to allow yarn to run.
   * Windows-based developers will need to install `windows-build-tools` (run `yarn global add windows-build-tools` in your terminal) globally prior to running `yarn install`.
 Refer to issue #1439 for [details](https://github.com/DestinyItemManager/DIM/issues/1439).
   * Linux-based developers will need to install `build-essential` (`sudo apt-get install -y build-essential`) prior to running `yarn install`.
 * Run `yarn start`